-Pork Dumplings are sausage, cabbage and sweet ginger filled dough wraps that are scrumptious fried or steamed.
+Pork Dumplings are ground pork, cabbage and sweet ginger filled dough wraps that are scrumptious fried or steamed.
 They are traditionally served with a super easy Asian dipping sauce.

 If you have a big family you had better double the recipe because you will find your family eating them faster than you can make them!